Elering/estfeed-datahub-docs/eng/20-reports.md

 - Period Start – start of the current month at 07:00 or, in case of a negrid agreement, thd agreement start date (periodStarts)
 - Period End – report generation date or, if thgrid agreement ended during the current month, thd agreement end date (periodEnds)
 - Hours – validity of thd agreement in hours during the reporting month (hours)
+- Net Quantity Transmissions Count (In) – total count of transmitted netIn quantities (including zero quantities) (netInCount) (electricity market only)
+- Net Quantity Transmissions Count (Out) – total count of transmitted netOut quantities (including zero quantities) (netOutCount) (electricity market only)
 - Number of Transmissions of Entered Quantities – total count of transmitted metering data (including zero quantities) (inNumber)
 - Number of Transmissions of Exited Quantities – total count of transmitted metering data (including zero quantities) (outNumber)
-- Production m3 – cubic meters injected into the grid (inM3)
+- Production m3 – cubic meters injected into the grid (inM3) (Gas market only)
-- Consumption m3 – cubic meters withdrawn from the grid (outM3)
+- Consumption m3 – cubic meters withdrawn from the grid (outM3) (Gas market only)
 - Production kWh – kWh injected into the grid (inKwh)
 - Consumption kWh – kWh withdrawn from the grid (outKwh)
+- Net Generation (kWh) – net quantity supplied to the grid (netInKwh) (electricity market only)
+- Net Consumption (kWh) – net quantity taken from the grid (netOutKwh) (electricity market only)